Powers of Attorney

 Lasting Power of Attorney

 Making a Lasting Power of Attorney, like making a Will, isn’t something we like to think about too often.
 Doing so will make life much easier for our loved ones, moreover it brings peace of mind for ourselves.
 Our experienced Legal Tips team are here to support and guide you through the process at a fixed fee of £100 per LPA.
-You will also need to pay £82 per LPA in order to register it/them with the Office of the Public Guardian.
+Depending on your finances, you may also need to pay £82 per LPA in order to register it/them with the Office of the Public Guardian.
+For more information on Powers of Attorney, please click here.